readthedocs/blog/search-improvements.rst

 ^^^^^^^^^^
 Search is a vital part of any documentation hosting platform, so people can get the information they need.
-As a documentation hosting platform, the same rules apply to Read The Docs.
-Because of having a small core team, the search functionality of Read The Docs has lagged behind for quite a while now.
+As a documentation hosting platform, the same rules apply to Read the Docs.
+Because of having a small core team, the search functionality of Read the Docs has lagged behind for quite a while now.
 Initially the search code was voluntarily contributed by `Rob Hudson`_,  `back in 2013`_ and then improved by other contributors.
-The search infrastructure was already outdated as Read The Docs were using `Elasticsearch 1.3.x`_ which was already reached its End of Life in 2016.
+The search infrastructure was already outdated as Read the Docs were using `Elasticsearch 1.3.x`_ which was already reached its End of Life in 2016.
 Therefore, Upgrading the search infrastructure was badly needed.

-Built in Search vs Read The Docs Search
+Built in Search vs Read the Docs Search
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Both Sphinx and MkDocs already have built in search functionality.
 But the features are very limited.
-At Read The Docs, we have felt the limitations and therefore we index the documentations in our
+At Read the Docs, we have felt the limitations and therefore we index the documentations in our
 Elasticsearch_ index so that we can provide better search experience like:

 - Search across multiple projects